 Looking for an easy sensory bin idea that you can prep in advance and take out when you need it?
-These rainbow dyed corn kernels are low-mess, super colourful, and lots of fun to play with.
+These rainbow dyed corn kernels are low-mess, super colorful, and lots of fun to play with.
 Dye them once and reuse them again and again!

 It’s always a good idea to have some sensory materials on hand for days when you don’t have time to prep activities.
 And if you’re not sure what to make, these rainbow dyed corn kernels are a great place to start.